konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ### DeploymentTargetClaim (DTC)

-Represents a request for a DeploymentTarget.
-The phase field indicates if there is a DT that fulfills the requests of the DTC and whether it has been bound to it.
+Represents a request for a [DeploymentTarget].
+The phase field indicates if there is a [DT] that fulfills the requests of the [DTC] and whether it has been bound to it.

 **Immutable object**: no